Skip to main content

 • “I feel pressured to spend money to enjoy the game fully, which is frustrating.”

-Players appreciate the emotional depth of the game, highlighting that the dialogue and various events evoke both humor and warmth, creating a memorable and engaging experience.
+Players appreciate the emotional depth of the game, highlighting its blend of humor and heartwarming moments in the dialogue and events, which contribute to a memorable and engaging experience.

 • “I found the dialogue and many of the events (and the kinds of strange behaviors your people recommend) funny and sometimes heartwarming.”

-The game is generally regarded as stable and mostly bug-free, with users reporting minimal issues and no significant crashes during gameplay.
-Any encountered bugs were minor and easily overlooked.
+The game is generally regarded as stable and mostly free of bugs, with players reporting minimal issues and no significant crashes during gameplay.

-• “The game is mostly bug-free and quite stable; I don't personally remember having it crash on me at all.
-Any bugs I encountered were minor enough that I don't recall them.”
+• “The game is mostly bug-free and quite stable; I don't personally remember it crashing at all, and any bugs I encountered were minor enough to forget.”

 *Based on 1 analyzed playthroughs